 • Granulated sugar: If you want to add a deeper, richer caramelized flavor, swap the white sugar for brown sugar instead.

-• Vanilla extract and ground cinnamon: both the vanilla extract and the cinnamon add warmth and flavor depth, which works to balance out the tartness of the cranberries.
+• Vanilla extract and ground cinnamon: Both the vanilla extract and the cinnamon add warmth and flavor depth, which works to balance out the tartness of the cranberries.
 These are optional but highly recommended.

 Equipment